corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/operating/clientrpc.md

 Connection creation is not instant, hence `start()` method returns `Future` over `RPCConnection` for specified remote interface type.

-Once connection is retrieved, it is possible to obtain a `proxy` and perform a remote call.
+Once connection is created, it is possible to obtain a `proxy` and perform a remote call.
 In the example above, this will be a call to `runtimeInfo()` method of `NodeHealthCheckRpcOps` interface.

 `RPCConnection` is also a `Closeable` construct, so it is a good idea to call `close()` on it after use.